Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Introduction

-On the other hand, the temporal variable is a crucial factor to consider in our analysis.
+The evolution of the decision making process is a crucial factor to consider in our analysis.
 As reported in \cite{temporal}, the experience with LiquidFeedback reveals that the behavior of agents changes over time due to their observations of other agents' actions, which is essential for the development of decision-making processes.
-Therefore, we assume that an agent's delegation profile can be represented as a function that evolves over time and depends on real-time feedback received by the agent.
-This leads us to ask whether this process can reach an equilibrium state, then in the second part of this work, we introduce a game-theoretic model where agents serve as players and their delegation profiles represent their strategies.
-Each agent $i$ is endowed with a utility function that measures the amount of their own vote attributed to a specific player $j$, weighted by a satisfaction factor which accounts for $i$'s contentment with the proportion of their voting power ceded to $j$.
+Therefore, we assume that an agent's delegation weighting evolves over time and depends on real-time feedback received by the agent.
+This leads us to ask whether this process can reach an equilibrium state, then in the second part of this work, we introduce a game-theoretic model where agents serve as players and their delegation weightings represent their strategies.
+Each agent $i$ is endowed with a utility function that measures the amount of their own vote attributed to a specific player $j$, weighted by a satisfaction factor which accounts for $i$'s contentment with the proportion of their voting weight ceded to $j$.
 We demonstrate the existence of Nash equilibria in this game under the condition of non-zero penalties imposed on extended delegation chains.
-Furthermore, we establish the main result of this work, where we establish the possibility of defining a voting power measure such that the fundamental properties of classic delegation are upheld within an acceptable margin of error, while simultaneously attaining pure Nash equilibria for the examined game.
-The voting power measures employed in this result are identical to those used in constructing the measure introduced in the first part of this work, with a suitably small penalty factor.
+Furthermore, we present the main result of this work, where we establish the possibility of defining a voting weight measure such that the fundamental properties of classic delegation are upheld within an acceptable margin of error, while simultaneously attaining Nash equilibria for the examined game.
+To the best of our knowledge, this study offers the first formal proof establishing the feasibility of a liquid democracy system that guarantees the existence of equilibrium states.